-• The lands situated to the north-east, along Jamestown Road, shall be developed at an approximate ratio of 70% employment/commercial (gross) and 30% residential (gross), to support the continuation of a sustainable working community in the area.
+■ The lands situated to the north-east, along Jamestown Road, shall be developed at an approximate ratio of 70% employment/commercial (gross) and 30% residential

+(gross), to support the continuation of a sustainable working community in the area.
 Net densities for residential plots will have a range of 80-100 units per hectare.

-Note: deviations in use mix and in relation to density ranges of up to 10% within individual sites and quarters to meet design requirements will be accepted if the change supports overall compliance with the guiding principles, and where a joint agreement is proposed between landowners to accommodate certain uses within a particular area, such will be considered where the overall principles are retained and the use and typology mix is delivered.
+Note: deviations in use mix and in relation to density ranges within individual sites and quarters to meet design requirements will be open for consideration during the Masterplan preparation process, and accepted if the change supports overall compliance with the guiding principles, and where a joint agreement is proposed between landowners to accommodate certain uses within a particular area, such will be considered where the overall principles are retained and the use and typology is delivered.